Electrical & Computer Engineering

 • MBA

-• Electrical Engineers work in all kinds of environments
+• Electrical Engineers work in different fields and professional environments

 • Research